oumarexhuman/eventapp/README.md

-In Event app user can see a list of events on main page and click on even and explore the details of event after that user can find booking button on click of booking button that will take user to booking page where user needs to input details and define no of tickets to book the event and if tickets are not available user will get the message not enought tickets available and fields are fully validated no empty fields and email validation and no of tickets prevent - value or zeros
+In Event app user can see a list of events on main page and click on even and explore the details of event after that user can find booking button on click of booking button that will take user to booking page where user needs to input details and define no of tickets to book the event and if tickets are not available user will get the message not enough tickets available and fields are fully validated no empty fields and email validation and no of tickets prevent - value or zeros

 In dahsboard summary of events can be foud on the top and to login in dashboard